shahv1057/blog/src/pages/SpotifyMoodPlaylists.md

 # Project Outline

-This project has 4 different parts:
+This project has 4 distinct parts:

 1) **Obtain Spotify Data**: Use the Spotify API to obtain all my music listening data from the past year.